-The Green Turtle is distinct from other marine turtle species by having a single pair of scales in front of the eyes and a serrated bottom jaw.
-They possess an oval shell (carapace), which varies in colour from olive to black with swirls and irregular patterns.
+The Green Sea Turtle is distinct from other marine turtle species because it has a single pair of scales in front of the eyes, as well as a serrated bottom jaw.
+It has an oval shell (carapace), which varies in colour from olive to black, with swirls and irregular patterns.
 The undershell (plastron) is pale yellow or orange in colour.

 Threats and Conservation

 Green turtles suffer from over-harvesting in many areas around the world, for both meat and eggs.
 Further problems result when nesting beaches are developed or used for sand extraction.
 In particular, artificial light on nesting beaches will divert newly hatched turtles from heading toward the water, with fatal results.

 Like other marine turtle species, green turtles become entangled with fishing lines and equipment.
 A wide range of non-sustainable fishing techniques are to blame, including dynamite fishing and drift netting.